Varkala: Sarkara Devi Temple

 Sarkara Devi Temple is an old temple situated near Varkala at Chirayinkeezhu.
 The temple is famous for the Kaliyoot festival on the Malayalam month of Kumbham (March).

 Sree Saraswathy Temple

 The Sree Saraswathy Temple, located in Venkulam, Edava, is a VidyaDevi temple known for Navarathri Sangeetholsavam and Vijayadesami Vidyarambam.

 Kaduvayil Juma Masjid

 Kaduvayil Juma mosque, situated on NH47, between Kallambalam and Attingal, is a Sunni pilgrimage centre which attracts local Muslims.

+Mambazhamoola Mahaganapathi temple

+Mambazhamoola Mahaganapathi Kshethram is a renowned Hindu temple dedicated to Lord Ganesha located in Varkala-Ayroor, Kerala; it is believed to be one of the oldest Ganesha temples in the region and holds a special place in the hearts of devotees who flock to seek blessings and solace from Ganesha, the elephant-headed deity.

 Climate

 The Köppen-Geiger climate classification system classifies Varkala's climate as tropical monsoon.
 It has heavy rains during June–August due to a southwest monsoon.
 In summer, the temperature rises to a maximum of 32 °C and 31 °C in the winters.
 The highest temperature recorded in neighbouring Thiruvananthapuram is 39 °C. Annual average rainfall is 3100 mm.